pingidentity/terraform-provider-pingone/docs/resources/mfa_settings.md

 Optional:

 - `max_allowed_devices` (Number) An integer that defines the maximum number of MFA devices each user can have.
-This can be any number up to 15.
-The default value is 5.
+This can be any number from `1` to `15`.
 All devices that are Active or Blocked are subject to this limit.
+Defaults to `5`.

 <a id="nestedatt--lockout"></a>